minhhoccode111/minhhoccode111.github.io/about.md

 title: "About"
 description: "About Minh Dang (aka minhhoccode111) - Fullstack Golang Developer"
 # description: "help SEO"                # help optimzie SEO
-# layout: tutorial                       # have video at the top like the lecture
+# layout: tutorial                       # have youtube video at the top
 # date: 2025-03-18                       # for sorting logic, etc
 # short_title: "Hello world"             # for meta preview if title too long
 # subtitle: "Hello world"                # small text next to page title with our custom theme